Publication 109, Internet Sales

 - Have any kind of representative or agent in the state, even temporarily, who makes sales, takes orders, installs or assembles merchandise, or makes deliveries for you.

 If either of the conditions above applies to your operations, you are required to register with the BOE and obtain a Certificate of Registration—Use Tax Account.
-You can apply online for a permit or license using eRegistration (eReg) available on our website at www.boe.ca.gov. eReg is also available in our field offices.
-Please contact our Taxpayer Information Section for assistance at 800-400-7115.
+You can register on our website at www.boe.ca.gov by selecting New Registration, and then select Register a business activity with BOE.
+You can also register in person at any of our field offices.
+Please contact our Customer Service Center for assistance at 1-800-400-7115 (TTY:711).
 If you do not register and collect the use tax, your customers must pay the tax directly to us (see “Voluntary collection . . .,” below).

 Special case—leases: Even if the criteria above do not apply to your business, generally, you must register, collect, and pay use tax on payments you receive from the lease of merchandise including vehicles, vessels and aircraft, located in California.
 This is true whether you negotiate the lease over the Internet or by any other means.